 Official Gift: LEADERSHIP

-The Economic Council does not play Stratagems.
-Their 4 main jobs require Inventor, Science, Prospecting and Administration, with the first two most likely being of top importance to you as they allow you to move down the Tech Tree.
+The Economic Council 4 main jobs require Inventor, Science, Prospecting and Administration, with the first two most likely being of top importance to you as they allow you to move down the Tech Tree.
+They are also responsible for enacting a few Stratagems as well.

 Economic Policies: ADMINISTRATION